-In Year 10 Physical Education and Human Movement students will explore the physiological and psychological factors that contribute to human movement with a sports-based focus using both qualitatively and quantitative scientific inquiry skills.
+In Year 10 Physical Education - The Human Body in Motion students will explore the physiological and psychological factors that contribute to human movement with a sports-based focus using both qualitatively and quantitative scientific inquiry skills.

-Through practical activities they will explore the major components of the physiology and anatomy of the skeletal system and their contribution and interactions during physical activity.
-Sports psychology is explored in motor learning and skill appropriation and improvement.
+Through practical activities they will explore the major components of the physiology and anatomy of the musculoskeletal system and their contribution and interactions during physical activity.
+Sports Psychology is explored in motor learning and skill appropriation and improvement.